 Losing Subjects Due to the Car Pool Lane

-If you are a private investigator working for an agency it is difficult to justify a ticket in the excess of $200 for a car pool violation.
+If you are a private investigator working for an agency it is difficult to justify a ticket in the excess of $200 for a carpool violation.
 You can be sure that the company you are working for is not going to pay the cost of that ticket for you nor is the client.
 When you receive any kind of ticket while working surveillance it can almost feel as if you have worked the entire day for free if the price of the ticket is large enough.

 What I Personally Do

-If my claimant is in a car pool lane I will in most cases jump into the car pool lane just long enough to keep pace with them and then jump back into the fast lane.
+If my claimant is in a carpool lane I will in most cases jump into the carpool lane just long enough to keep pace with them and then jump back into the fast lane.
 If there are patrols in the area, I won’t chance it and will do my best to follow the individual without the use of the carpool lane.
 I don’t want a ticket.

 Heavy Traffic Conditions in the City

 I began my private investigation career in California.
 Many surveillance cases I worked were in San Francisco, Oakland, and the Los Angeles area.
 These areas are brutal for traffic.
 It only takes one vehicle to allow other vehicles in between you and your subject and before too long you lose sight of your individual.
 You are forced to drive in an aggressive manner or break some traffic law to stay in visual contact with your subject.
 Driving in this manner can hurt you or others around you.
 Is risking your safety or the safety of others worth doing something like this?
 No client or investigation manager will typically ever tell you to do something illegal.
 But you as an investigator will feel compelled in your career to do something unsafe to avoid losing your subject.
 You will feel this way because you don’t want to disappoint your client, you do not want to hear a disappointing talk from your manager or you can’t afford financially to miss out on the billable hours.